 If you are experiencing any sudden changes, or fail the three important questions, call 911.

-Read more about the Patient’s Perspective on Blood Thinners in the Patient’s Perspective Magazine or download the Special Report on headaches and stroke.
+Read more about the Patient’s Perspective on Blood Thinners in the Patient’s Perspective Magazine.
 You may also listen to the discussion on headaches and stoke or the full conversation on blood thinners.

 Please share your thoughts on headaches and stroke or suggest topics